Tivix/django-common/README.rst

 	- A ``SessionManagerBase`` base class, that helps in keeping your session related  code object-oriented and clean!
 See session.py for usage details.

+	- An ``EmailBackend`` for authenticating users based on their email, apart from username.

 	- Some custom db fields that you can use in your models including a ``UniqueHashField`` and ``RandomHashField``.

 	- Bunch of helpful functions in helper.py